petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 | MassTransit | ✓ | ✓ | ✓ | Distributed messaging |
 | Rebus | ✓ | ✓ | ✗ | Distributed messaging |

-### Where EventBrokerSlim Falls
+### Where EventBrokerSlim Fits

 EventBrokerSlim with persistent events sits in the gap between job schedulers and distributed messaging frameworks.
-It is not a job scheduler — there is no explicit enqueue, no cron scheduling, no job chaining.
-It is not a distributed messaging framework — there is no broker, no transport, no cross-service routing.
+It is not a job scheduler - there is no explicit enqueue, no cron scheduling, no job chaining.
+It is not a distributed messaging framework - there is no broker, no transport, no cross-service routing.

-It is a **durable in-process event bus** — publish an event, every registered handler runs exactly once, reliably, even across crashes and restarts, across multiple instances of the same application.
+It is a **durable in-process event bus** - publish an event, every registered handler runs at least once, reliably, even across crashes and restarts, across multiple instances of the same application.

 ### Advantages

 **Fan-out with decoupling.** One publish, multiple independent handlers, each with its own delivery guarantee and retry policy.
 The publisher knows nothing about the handlers.
 Adding a new handler requires no change to the publisher.

-**DI-native programming model.** Handlers are plain classes resolved from your DI container.
-Retry policies are code.
+**DI-native programming model.** Handlers are plain classes resolved from your DI container — or delegates composed via pipelines.
+Each handler decides its own retry policy independently, and retry policies are code, not configuration.
 No serialization contracts, no consumer group configuration, no broker-specific concepts to learn.

-**Uses infrastructure you already have.** Persistence runs on your existing database — relational, document, or embedded.
+**Uses infrastructure you already have.** Persistence runs on your existing database - relational, document, or embedded.
 No new infrastructure to provision, operate, or monitor.
 For embedded backends (SQLite, Firebird) not even a database server is needed.

-**Narrow scope, low commitment.** It does one thing — durable in-process fan-out — and does not grow into a framework.
+**Narrow scope, low commitment.** It does one thing - durable in-process fan-out - and does not grow into a framework.
 Adopting it does not constrain your architecture or require you to buy into a broader ecosystem.

 **Can coexist with job schedulers.** EventBrokerSlim handles event-driven dispatch; Hangfire or Quartz.NET handle scheduled and background jobs.
 They solve different problems and work naturally alongside each other.